noriakis/software/docs/biotextgraph/03-microbiome_usage.md

     useWGCNA=FALSE, spacer=0.05,
     horiz=FALSE, wcScale=5)
 #> Ignoring corThresh, automatically determine the value
-#> threshold = 0.2
+#> threshold = 0.401
 #> Including columns pathwayID and commonName and species and taxonomicRange and spConverted to link with query
 #> Ignoring corThresh, automatically determine the value
-#> threshold = 0.1
+#> threshold = 0.201
 #> Including columns pathwayID and commonName and species and taxonomicRange and spConverted to link with query
 #> Ignoring corThresh, automatically determine the value
-#> threshold = 0.101
+#> threshold = 0.7
 #> Including columns pathwayID and commonName and species and taxonomicRange and spConverted to link with query
 #> Ignoring corThresh, automatically determine the value
-#> threshold = 0.401
+#> threshold = 0.2
 #> Including columns pathwayID and commonName and species and taxonomicRange and spConverted to link with query
 #> Ignoring corThresh, automatically determine the value
-#> threshold = 0.101
+#> threshold = 0.1
 #> Including columns pathwayID and commonName and species and taxonomicRange and spConverted to link with query
 #> Ignoring corThresh, automatically determine the value
-#> threshold = 0.101
+#> threshold = 0.202
 #> Including columns pathwayID and commonName and species and taxonomicRange and spConverted to link with query
 #> Ignoring corThresh, automatically determine the value
-#> threshold = 0.402
+#> threshold = 0.601
 #> Including columns pathwayID and commonName and species and taxonomicRange and spConverted to link with query
 #> Ignoring corThresh, automatically determine the value
 #> threshold = 0.2